digitalbricklayer/techteapotcom/src/content/posts/ultimate-low-power-server/index.md

 Want a home server but don't want the electric bills that come from leaving a high powered machine on all of the time?
 Help is at hand.

-The <a href="http://www.fit-pc.com/">fit-PC</a> is a miniature, noiseless, extremely power efficient PC capable of running either Windows XP or Linux.
+The [fit-PC](http://www.fit-pc.com/) is a miniature, noiseless, extremely power efficient PC capable of running either Windows XP or Linux.
 And there's built in WiFi too.

 {{< gallery match="images/*"
             sortOrder="desc"